oe-alliance/ofgwrite/README.md

 Warning:
 Run the program once with -n parameter and check whether mtd partitions
 are recognized properly.
 If not, don't use this tool!!!
-On VU+ boxes there is a risk of bricking the box which is afaik not
-possible with Xtrend boxes.